mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Polling Protocol
 ''''''''''''''''

-The polling protocol is used to monitor MongoDB <= 4.4 servers.
+The polling protocol is used to monitor MongoDB <= 4.4 servers or when `streaming is disabled`_.
 The client `checks`_ a server with a hello or legacy hello command and then sleeps for heartbeatFrequencyMS before running another check.

 Marking the connection pool as ready (CMAP only)